Al-Ayaan-Ansari/AL-Ayaan-Ansari/README.md

 - 👋 Hi, I’m Al Ayaan Ansari an @undergrad student in Jamia Millia Islamia
 - currently in btech cse program and in my 4th sem
-- 👀 I’m interested in DSA and programming
+- 👀 I’m interested in DSA, programming and tech related fields
-- 🌱 I’m currently learning DSA and planning to on development in upcoming months
+- 🌱 I’m currently learning DSA, working on development and Bitcoins.
-- 💞️ I’m looking for fellow programmer and friends to chill and code with
+- 💞️ I’m looking for fellow programmer and friends to code with and chat where our interest aligns
 - 📫 You can reach me at
     itsmeayaan730@gmail.com
 - ⚡ Fun fact: I am a GAMER